oss-generic/process/docs/QuestionsIssuesPrs.md

   * After you have managed to get one PR merged, you can gradually move to harder issues, starting with issues labelled `d.Contributors`.
-  * Note that it is compulsory to follow 'Additional requirements' given in the [PR workflow](#pr-workflow) for subsequent PRs.
   * As harder issues take longer to finish, it is prudent to post a message in the issue to let others know that you are working on an issue.